O-79/Arena/README.md

 6. Copy and paste the Hamachi IPv4 address of the host into the [IP Text Field] (*) on the client
 7. Click [Client] (*) on the client

-(*) For now, use the Network Manager HUD
+(!)
+Linux users: open terminal in DIR-LINUX and run using ./Arena_LINUX.x86_64 (*) For now, use the Network Manager HUD

 <em>Made in Unity (my first project)</em>